Eraz1997/my-kinda-wsl-setup/README.md

     ```

 1. Create a port forwarding rule 22->2222 in VirtualBox.
 There's no need to set the IP addresses.
-2.

 1. Create a port forwarding rule X->X for each port you use in development (e.g. 8080, 8000, 5000 and 3000).
 There's no need to set the IP addresses.
+Make sure you run `sudo ufw allow <port>` for each one.

 1. Generate and set the SSH key in Windows